 There are definitely pros and cons to be weighed before deciding on any engagement ring, but these are a little different when deciding between a thin band as opposed to others.
 The best features of a thin band engagement ring include simple elegance, femininity and overall simplicity.

-The Stone Will Be The Focal Point: The thin band is sure to make the stone or stones on your engagement ring appear larger no matter what size they may be.
+The Stone Will Be the Focal Point: The thin band is sure to make the stone or stones on your engagement ring appear larger no matter what size they may be.
 In this case, the stone on your ring becomes the star and focal point of the ring overall, drawing attention to your finger and allowing the stone to become noticed even more than with a thicker band.
+Thin bands tend to be best for those who like the simpler looks of solitaire engagement rings.
+This tends to mean simpler engagement ring settings, but also means a timeless look you’ll never regret!

 Thin Bands Are Typically More Affordable: Traditionally, in terms of cost, a thin band engagement ring might not set you back as much as one with a thicker band because it uses less material.
 While wearing your thin band engagement ring, you might decide to spice things up by adding a few stackable bands into the mix.
 This is great for when you’re looking to add more sparkle or width to your band situation for special occasions or days when you are feeling a bit more avant-garde with your style choices.
 Finally, a thin band engagement ring does a fantastic job of making your finger and hand seem more slim and slender.